dotanuki-labs/android-oss-cves-research/README.md

 **CVE-2017-7957**    | xStream crash when parsing bad XML.
 Nothing more.
-**CVE-2018-10237**   | GWT related and therefore only meanigful for server apps **CVE-2018-1324**    | DDoS attack == servers **CVE-2018-20200**   | Disputed by OkHttp authors (I actually agree with them here) **CVE-2019-17531**   | Needs **apache-log4j-extra** in the classpath to work.
+**CVE-2018-10237**   | GWT related and therefore only meanigful for server apps **CVE-2018-1324**    | DDoS attack == servers **CVE-2018-20200**   | Disputed by OkHttp authors (and I actually agree with them) **CVE-2019-17531**   | Needs **apache-log4j-extra** in the classpath to work.
 Unlike on Android apps

-With this decision, now we reduced the scope of potential vulnerabilities to investigate to 3 dependencies, tracked by 4 CVEs.
+With this decision, now we reduced the scope of potential vulnerabilities to investigate to **3 dependencies**, tracked by 4 CVEs.
 We can aggregate the remaining ones in the following table

 OSS App              | Found | Relevant CVEs
 -------------------  | ----- | -----------------------------------------------